Lady Chatterley (film)

 Lady Chatterley is a 2006 French drama film by Pascale Ferran.
 The film is an adaptation of the 1927 novel John Thomas and Lady Jane, an earlier version of Lady Chatterley's Lover (1928), by D. H. Lawrence.
 It was released in France on 1 November 2006, followed by limited release in the U.S. on 22 June 2007 and in the UK on 24 August 2007.

+The longer "European Extended European" was released on DVD and some streaming platforms in the United States.

 The film won the 2007 César Award for Best Film and stars Jean-Louis Coulloc'h and Marina Hands.

 Plot

 In an English country house, Sir Clifford Chatterley lives with his wife Constance.
 Severely wounded in World War I, he is paralyzed from the waist down and uses a wheelchair.
 Constance tries to be a good wife, but he is distant and her life is empty.
 One day the maid is ill and Constance goes to see Parkin, the gamekeeper, about some pheasants for the table.
 Approaching the hut in the woods where he works, she sees him stripped to the waist and washing himself; the sight perturbs her.

 She is falling into a depression, for which the doctor says there is no physical cause, urging her to take charge of her life and not give in as her mother did.
 Told that the first daffodils are blooming in the woods, she ventures out to pick some, but the effort tires her and she has to sit.
 Parkin grudgingly lets her rest on the steps of the hut, where she falls asleep.
 Feeling relaxed there, she resolves to visit more often and asks her husband for a duplicate key.
 He says he does not have one, so Constance asks Parkin, who is reluctant but as an employee has to, in the end, produce one.

 She starts going to the hut regularly, taking an interest in the taciturn Parkin's work.
 When taking hold of a recently hatched pheasant chick, the tremor of new life in her hand sets Constance weeping uncontrollably.
 Parkin comforts her and, with her mute assent, has brief forceful sex.
 He is uneasy afterwards, but Constance feels liberated and starts meeting him secretly for more sessions.
 As he gets more comfortable with her, their lovemaking becomes more tender and intense, one day cavorting naked in the rain and decorating each other with flowers.